elichai/log-derive/README.md

 use log_derive::logfn;
 ```

-After that all you need is to add the macro above a function that returns an output that implements the `Debug` trait.
+After that all you need is to add the according macro above a function that,  <br>
+either returns an output or receive an input that implements the `Debug` trait.

 # Examples